biopragmatics/oquat/docs/invalids/prefix/bfo.md

-# RO
+# bfo: Basic Formal Ontology

+This page summarize the different resources that reference `bfo` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['BFO']
+1 variants on the standard prefix were found: ['BFO'].

-## `idomal`
+## `idomal`: Malaria Ontology

-Identifiers for this prefix are given correctly in Malaria Ontology.
+Identifiers for this prefix are given incorrectly correctly in `idomal`.

 | external_xref   |   usages_count | usages                                                  |
 |-----------------|----------------|---------------------------------------------------------|